Happily Ever After - Chapter 1

 “You haven't changed a bit!” he says.

-“Thanks,” I say and take the complement in stride.
-I know full well the extra forty pounds and my gray hair lay in stark contrast to the 110-pound blonde he knew 32 years ago.
-But, he looks good too me also even with all those years behind us.
+“Thanks.”
+I take the complement in stride knowing full well the extra forty pounds and my gray hair lay in stark contrast to the 110-pound blonde he knew 32 years ago.
+Then again, he looks good to me too even with all those years behind us.

 “Colt said you might be coming.”

 “It’s been a long time.
-I haven’t seen him.
 I didn’t know what to expect.”

 I nod, yes.